iri031/monad/libs/core/src/monad/fiber/fiber.md

   will be *switched from* and thus suspended) and a next fiber (which will be *switched to*, and thus resumed)

-- Before the switch starts, and after the switch finishes, the current thread must own the spinlocks of both fibers; they remain locked throughout both halves of the switching process, and are released only when the switch completes; once the switch completes, the current `monad_fiber_t` object remains unlocked as it is running
+- There are two functions because during "start switch", we're still running on the "switched from" stack, and during "finish switch" we're running on the "switched to" stack

-- When `monad_fiber_start_switch` is called, we are running on the stack of the current fiber; this function performs some book-keeping and calls the machine-dependent switch function, which causes the switch to happen at the hardware level
+- When `monad_fiber_start_switch` is called, we are running on the stack of the current fiber; this function performs some book-keeping and calls the machine-dependent switch function, which causes the switch to happen at the CPU level

-- Immediately after the hardware-level switch happens, we are running on the stack of the resumed (or newly-started) fiber, and the previously running fiber is now suspended; this resumption site must immediately call `_monad_fiber_finish_switch` to complete the switch; we also have access to the `monad_fiber_t*` of the suspended fiber we just switched from (as the `prev_fiber` variable) and the machine-dependent context pointer of
+- Immediately after the CPU-level switch happens, we are running on the stack of the resumed (or newly-started) fiber, and the previously running fiber is now suspended; this resumption site must immediately call `_monad_fiber_finish_switch` to complete the switch; we also have access to the `monad_fiber_t*` of the suspended fiber we just switched from (as the `prev_fiber` variable) and the machine-dependent context pointer of